 Infrastructure Use Permits

-- if you are working on private property and need to haul material or equipment over a City boulevard, or
+- If you are working on private property and need to haul material or equipment over a City boulevard, close a lane of traffic to unload equipment, or any activity on City property that detours or disrupts vehicle or pedestrian movements; you require a Infrastructure Construction Approval Permit (ICAP).

 Storage and Waste Container Permits

 The City of Spruce Grove issues storage and waste container permits for bins and bags that will be stored within the road right-of-way.
 If you need a storage or waste container placed on the street in front of your home, you are required to submit a storage container application (and follow the same steps as an ICAP).
-Please note: The City only issues these permits between May 15 and Oct.
-15.
+Please note: The City only issues these permits between May 15 - October 15.

 Fees

-$100.00 |
+|

-Storage/Waste Containers | $25.00/+GST |
+Storage/Waste Containers |

 Forms